spoonerWeb/just_news/README.rst

 Add a news article
 ------------------

-1. Go to the news sysfolder
+1. Go to the news sys folder
-2. Create a news page below the sysfolder (the sorting is irrelevant as the news articles will be sorted by datetime in the listing)
+2. Create a news page below the sys folder (the sorting is irrelevant as the news articles will be sorted by datetime in the listing)
 3. Title and datetime are mandatory fields
 4. You can add an image in resources tab and an abstract in metadata tab which will be shown in the listing
 5. You can add a sys_category to categorize the article